 Have layered paper towels ready so once you batter and deep fry to a golden brown you can set them there.
 This will absorb the excess oil and make a lighter taste.

-- Rosemary parmesan mushrooms we made after this and they were killer.
+- Tempura mushrooms we made after this and they were killer.

 Yes we love eating traditional green beans cooked on the stovetop with butter, but this takes them over the top delicious.